 George was an integral part of a highly successful Norwood side.
 He played in three premierships and in October 1888 played three games in one week against reigning Victorian premiers, South Melbourne at Kensington Oval.
 Norwood won all three, thereby claiming the title of Champions of Australia.

 George, earlier that year, was involved in what was Norwood’s most unlikely victory when, in a game of Australian Rules, they defeated the visiting English Rugby team at Adelaide Oval.

 In 1890 a further honour came his way when he was selected for South Australia to play an intercolonial match against Victoria at the Melbourne Cricket Ground.
 SA lost that match but a few days later, at the South Melbourne Cricket Ground on 10 July 1890, George was a member of the first SA team to beat Victoria, winning 6.8 to 4.6.
 George McKee had firmly established himself as one of, if not, the outstanding wingman of his era.

-1891 was his final season but it ended in glory with a Grand Final victory over Port Adelaide.
+1891 was his final season but it ended in glory in what was another premiership for Norwood.